tbrowder/PDF-Document/README.md

 CURRENT CAPABILITY
 ==================

 Currently the the module provides routines and constants as used in the example program shown in the **SYNOPSIS**.
+In addition, other graphics and text examples are shown in the `/dev` directory including showing phases of the Moon, creating grids, using landscape orientation, and using A4 paper.

-Much more work is planned including:
+More work is planned including:

   * font underlining

   * font strikethrough

-  * more graphics objects (e.g., Moon phases)

 FUTURE CAPABILITY
 =================